bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

     ### Background Run Scheduled Task

-    This method will start Komet at system startup and will keep Komet running in the background indefinitely.
-The user can then define set days and times for the Configuration File to be processed, and Komet will handle processing as and when required.
+    This method will start Kometa at system startup and will keep Kometa running in the background indefinitely.
+The user can then define set days and times for the Configuration File to be processed, and Kometa will handle processing as and when required.

-    This is the recommended approach as it allows the user additional control over how and when Komet processes.
+    This is the recommended approach as it allows the user additional control over how and when Kometa processes.

     If you don't specify a time, the script will run at 5AM each day.
 You can change this with the [time-to-run](../environmental.md#time-to-run) runtime flag.